 Food Literacy Center’s Grand Opening!

-SACRAMENTO, CA. – July 28, 2022 – After more than seven years in the making, the Food Literacy Center has a new home.
-The 4,500 square-foot facility at Leataata Floyd Elementary now serves as the headquarters for the nonprofit.
-The 2.5-acre facility features a cooking classroom, commercial kitchen, and student gardens to provide Food Literacy Center the space to advance their mission of developing food literacy in children across Sacramento.
+SACRAMENTO, Calif. – August 29, 2022 – After more than seven years in the making, the Food Literacy Center has a new home.
+The 4,500 square-foot facility at Leataata Floyd Elementary now serves as the headquarters for the nonprofit organization with a mission to inspire kids to eat their vegetables.
+Located on 2.5 acres, the new Food Literacy Center includes a cooking classroom, commercial kitchen, and student gardens.

 At the outdoor event, guests can expect:

 - Bites and sips from top local chefs

 - Live music

 - Dignitaries and ceremonial ribbon cutting